Tuesday, December 11th

 Weiping Wu is Professor of Urban Planning at Columbia GSAPP and Director of the M.S.
 Urban Planning program.
 Trained in architecture and urban planning, Prof. Wu has focused her research and teaching on understanding urban dynamics in developing countries in general and China in particular.

-This event is co-hosted by NYU’s Marron Institute of Urban Management, NYU’s Development Research Institute, and NYU’s Urban Planning Student Association.
+This event was co-hosted by NYU’s Marron Institute of Urban Management, NYU’s Development Research Institute, and NYU’s Urban Planning Student Association.